NITIN9694/Nitin9694/README.md

 # 💫 About Me:
-🔭 I’m currently working on Flutter Develop
-🌱 I’m currently Focusing Data Structure and Algorithm 💬 Ask me about App Development or any tech related stuff ⚡ Fun fact:The first computer “bug” was an actual real-life bug
+🔭 I’m currently working on Flutter Develop<br>🌱 I’m currently Focusing Data Structure and Algorithm <br>💬 Ask me about App Development or any tech related stuff<br>⚡ Fun fact:The first computer “bug” was an actual real-life bug